 IronSocket only has a client for Windows, but can also be installed on Windows, Mac, Linux, Android, iOS, streaming boxes, game consoles, routers, and smart TVs with the help of third-party software like Tunnelblick and OpenVPN Connect and/or configuration files.
 If you’re using Windows, you can download the IronSocket EasyVPNConnect Installer that makes the whole installation process a tad simpler.

-Should you require installation on any of the platforms for which the provider doesn’t offer apps, you’ll be able to get it done with some guidance available in the website’s support section (opens in new tab).
-This part of the website is quite rich in useful information, but if you still need some assistance, you can contact the customer support directly via email (opens in new tab), support ticket (opens in new tab), or web form.
+Should you require installation on any of the platforms for which the provider doesn’t offer apps, you’ll be able to get it done with some guidance available in the website’s support section.
+This part of the website is quite rich in useful information, but if you still need some assistance, you can contact the customer support directly via email, support ticket, or web form.
 Unfortunately, there’s no live chat.

 Speed and experience